Xmonero/oxen-mobile-wallet/README.md

-# Oxen Wallet
+# Quenero Wallet

-The Oxen Wallet is a Fork of the Cake Wallet.
+The Quenero Wallet is a Fork of the Cake Wallet.

 ## Build